Rajdeep-Nemo/pluesi/README.md

-# Pluesi
+# Sugarglaze

-Pluesi is a custom programming language interpreter implemented in Go.
+Sugarglaze is a custom programming language interpreter implemented in Go.

 ---